CodeSeoul/nodejs-course/lesson1/README.md

 - JSON is a very popular data interchange format today and is native to JavaScript
 - JavaScript is the language used in various No SQL (MongoDB, CouchDB)

 ## MEAN Stack

 ![Mean Stack](mean-stack.png)

+MEAN is an opinionated fullstack javascript framework which simplifies and accelerates web application development.

+- MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable.
+- Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
+- AngularJS lets you extend HTML vocabulary for your application.
+The resulting environment is extraordinarily expressive, readable, and quick to develop.
+- Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications

 ![Mean Flow](mean-flow.png)